Learn How to Reconnect A Disconnected Mailbox in Exchange Server 2016

 - Linked Master Account: represents the Active Directory user account, where you want to get back the mailbox.

 - Alias: stands as a part of the email address which is on the left side of the ‘@’ symbol for the inbox.

-There is an example stating shared mailbox connection
+There is an example stating shared mailbox connection.

 Note: If the Alias parameter is not incorporated when the command Connect-Mailbox cmdlet is run, the values described in the ‘User’ or ‘LinkedMasterAccount’ parameter will help to create the email address alias for reconnecting the disabled mailbox.

-2. Using New-MailboxRestoreRequest cmdlet:
+2. Recover Disconnected Mailbox in Exchange Server 2016 Using New-MailboxRestoreRequest cmdlet:

-This approach is based on merging the data of existing mailbox with the disconnected mailbox.
+This approach is based on merging the data of the existing mailbox with the disconnected mailbox.
 Mailbox Replication Service is used by New-MailboxRestoreRequest cmdlet for reconnecting the Disconnected Mailbox in Exchange Server 2016

 Follow the commands which are described below:

 Disadvantages of Manual Techniques to Recover Hard Deleted Exchange Mailboxes